swbam/convex/FIX_SUMMARY_COMPLETE.md

 ### 1. ✅ Homepage Trending Data Not Updating
 **Problem**: The homepage was trying to use `api.trending.getTrendingShows/Artists` which didn't exist.
 **Solution**:
-- Created `convex/trending.ts` as an adapter to bridge PublicDashboard to the new `trending_v2` system
+- Created `convex/trending.ts` as an adapter to bridge PublicDashboard to the new `trending` system
-- Updated `PublicDashboard.tsx` to use `api.trending_v2` queries directly
+- Updated `PublicDashboard.tsx` to use `api.trending` queries directly
 - Modified the data transformation logic to handle the new data format with enriched artist/venue data
 - Fixed artist click handlers to use actual artist IDs when available instead of always triggering import